Explicit Facial Expression Transfer via Fine-Grained Representations: Experiments

-To evaluate the preservation of identity, we randomly select $5,000$ pairs of RaFD test images from the same subjects and $5,000$ pairs from different subjects.
-We replace one real image of each pair using a synthesized image with a changed expression for all the methods, in which the synthesized image should preserve identity information of the real image.
-We utilize the state-of-the-art face recognition model in a public library dlib~\cite{dlib09} to perform face verification by determining whether two images belonging to the same subject.
-Table~\ref{tab:quant_identity} presents the accuracy and TAR@FAR=$1\%$ of face verification for the $10,000$ pairs of images. ``Real'' denotes each pair includes two real images, which shows upper-bound face verification results.
-We can see that our method significantly outperforms StarGAN and HomoInterpGAN, especially in terms of TAR@FAR=$1\%$.
-Our method achieves a comparative accuracy ($96.63\%$) to Real, which indicates that our method can preserve identity well during the process of expression transfer.
+\textbf{Evaluation on DISFA.} We randomly select $20,000$ pairs of DISFA test images from the same subjects and $20,000$ pairs from different subjects.
+Then we replace one real image of each pair using a synthesized image with a changed expression for all the methods, in which the synthesized image should preserve the identity information of the real image.
+We utilize two released state-of-the-art face recognition models VGG-Face~\cite{parkhi2015deep} and LightCNN~\cite{wu2018light} to perform face verification by determining whether two images belonging to the same subject, respectively.

+Table~\ref{tab:quant_identity_disfa} shows the face verification results for the $40,000$ pairs of images. ``Real'' denotes each pair includes two real images, which shows upper-bound face verification results.
+It can be seen that our EET achieves comparable performance to GANimation, in which both methods can preserve facial identity well when manipulating expressions.
+However, as shown in Table~\ref{tab:quant_expression_disfa}, GANimation is worse than EET for transferring fine-grained expressions.

+\textbf{Evaluation on RaFD.} We randomly select $5,000$ pairs of RaFD test images from the same subjects and $5,000$ pairs from different subjects.
+Table~\ref{tab:quant_identity} presents the comparison of face verification results.
+We can observe that our method soundly outperforms StarGAN and HomoInterpGAN for both evaluations using VGG-Face and LightCNN.
+Although HomoInterpGAN can successfully transfer the expression from a source image to a target image, the identity of the synthesized image is significantly changed.
+In addition, our method achieves comparable accuracy to Real, which indicates that our method can preserve identity well during the process of expression transfer.